gtech-mulearn/Top-100-Coders/profile/alvindennis@mulearn.md

 #### Career Plan:

-- In the immediate term, I plan to mentor junior developers and tech enthusiast and make them proficient in their interest fields.
+- In the immediate term, I plan to mentor my fellow colleagues, tech enthusiasts and make them proficient in their interest fields.
 Also looking for intern works which helps to boost my skill and experience.
 - In the long term, I plan on obtaining a job according to my interest on computer science and related technology.
 It will help to express my potential and fulfil my passion.

 #### Thoughts on Kerala's Tech Ecosystem: